rome/tools/GOVERNANCE.md

 #### Induction

 Core contributors may either be nominated by another core contributor or can be self nominated.
-This can be done via message in the [`#contributors` Discord channel](https://discord.com/channels/678763474494423051/678763474930761739) or by privately messaging a director.
+This can be done via message in the [`#contributors` Discord channel](https://discord.com/channels/678763474494423051/678763474930761739) or by privately messaging a steward.

 New core contributors will be decided based on a [vote](#voting) conducted in the [`#contributors-private` Discord channel](https://discord.com/channels/678763474494423051/712849311985041420).

 In the event of a rejection the nominated person will be privately given the requirements they have not met.
 Details of the discussion such as the names of those who objected will not be disclosed.

-### Director
+### Steward

-Directors have additional privileges over core contributors.
-Directors control and maintain sensitive project assets, and act as tiebreakers in the event of disagreements.
+Stewards have additional privileges over core contributors.
+Stewards control and maintain sensitive project assets, and act as tiebreakers in the event of disagreements.
 These additional privileges include:

 - Access to the [@romejsdev Twitter account](https://twitter.com/romejsdev)
 - Administration privileges on the [Rome GitHub org](https://github.com/romejs)